microsoft/azure-pipelines-extensions/ServerTaskHelper/AzureFunctionAdvancedHandler/README.md

 # Advanced Invoke Azure Function Check Example

-This advanced example shows an Azure Function that checks that an [Azure Boards](https://azure.microsoft.com/products/devops/boards/) work item referenced by the commit that triggered a pipeline run is completed.
+This advanced example shows how to trigger an Azure Function to fire once a pipeline run ends that was kicked off by a commit with a related [Azure Boards](https://azure.microsoft.com/products/devops/boards/) work item.

-You should use this Azure Function in an [`Invoke Azure Function` check](https://learn.microsoft.com/azure/devops/pipelines/process/approvals?#invoke-azure-function) configured in **Callback (Asynchronous)** mode.
-This mode is ideal when evaluating a condition takes a while, for example, due to making a REST call.
+Use the [`Invoke Azure Function` check](https://learn.microsoft.com/azure/devops/pipelines/process/approvals?#invoke-azure-function) Azure Function in **Callback (Asynchronous)** mode.
+This mode is ideal for conditions that can have longer wait times (example: making a REST call).

 To successfully run this example, you need to have an Azure Boards work item, an Azure Repo, and a YAML pipeline.